Acery123/Acery123/README.md

-- 👋 Hi, I’m Acery or Acery123 or Ace
+👋 Hi there, I'm Acery - also known as Acery123 or Ace.

-- 👀 I’m interested in Javascript & Typescript
+👀 I'm a passionate developer who loves working with Javascript and Typescript.
+I enjoy building responsive and dynamic web applications, and exploring new technologies to enhance my skills.

-- 🌱 I’m currently learning: JS & TS
+🌱 Currently, I'm focused on learning and mastering JS and TS to build better and efficient applications.

-- 📫 How to reach me by adding me on discord Discord Tag: Acery#1938
+💬 If you have any questions, or just want to say hi, you can reach me on Discord at Acery#1938.
+I'm always eager to connect and collaborate with like-minded individuals.